Chimanbhai Patel: Chief Minister of gujarat

 On 17 July 1973, he replaced Ghanshyam Oza as the Chief Minister of Gujarat.
 He served in that office till 9 February 1974.
 Chimanbhai Patel was forced out of office in 1974 by the Nav Nirman movement on charges of corruption.
 After being expelled from the party, he helped in the formation of Janata Morcha government in the leadership of Babubhai J Patel.
 He again became the chief minister on 4 March 1990 heading Janata Dal-Bharatiya Janata Party coalition government.
 On breaking of the coalition on 25 October 1990, he managed to retain his post with the help of 34 legislatures of Indian National Congress (INC).
 Later he joined INC and continued till his death on 17 February 1994.

 He is the first Chief Minister who ushered in the development of ports of Gujarat, refineries, and power plants by private parties as part of his industrialization master plan of Gujarat.
 During his second term, he was the first Chief Minister of India to pass a bill for the ban of cow slaughter and all sale of meat on all Hindu and Jain festival days.
 He died in office on 17 February 1994, aged 65.

+Personal life

+His wife Urmilaben Patel and his son Siddharth Patel were also politicians.